A guide to the best day trips and road trips from Milwaukee, Wisconsin

 Book here your day trip by train from Milwaukee to Chicago

 Distance from Milwaukee: 45 minutes, 32 miles

-A trip (or perhaps a weekend getaway) near Milwaukee would be ideal for water-sports enthusiasts.
+This is one of the top Milwaukee trips for water-sports enthusiasts.
 It also has a Dinosaur Discovery Museum which kids of all ages (and adults) find fascinating.